 Secondly, Dr Celiz is keen to point out that even if the biomaterials pass strict regulatory requirements, they should not be seen as a panacea for all patients.

 “We envisage this technology would be most effective for only minor infections of the pulp tissue,” he says.
 “Therefore, when the dentist has removed the infected tissue, he or she would then place the synthetic biomaterials in direct contact with the pulp tissue, which would then send a signal to the stem cell population to repair the pulp tissue and also the surrounding dentine.

 “However, it would not be suitable to use if the decay is regarded as so severe that the pulp tissue is considered irreparable.
 In this case, root-canal surgery would be the primary alternative.”

 Regenerative dentistry is not just confined to restoring the health of pulp tissue.
-Researchers at Queen Mary University of London are currently conducting research into whether it’s possible to regenerate non-living tissues such as enamel.
+Researchers at Queen Mary University of London are currently conducting research into whether it’s possible to regrow enamel and other non-living tissues.

 Dr Celiz explains: “They’re doing this by encouraging mineralisation at the surface of dental tissues, such as enamel, using protein membranes.
 If successful, this would help the many millions of patients with sensitive teeth or those who grind them.”

 But what about those of us unlucky enough to lose a tooth?
 After all, last year scientists in America took the first steps to create tooth buds that can grow and look like natural teeth.